RedisLabs/redislabs-docs/content/rs/networking/port-configurations.md

 rladmin cluster config cnm_https_port <new-port>
 ```

-## Disable HTTP support for API endpoints
+## Require HTTPS for API endpoints

-To harden deployments, you can disable the HTTP support for API endpoints that is supported by default.
+By default, the Redis Enterprise Software API supports communication over HTTP and HTTPS.
+However, you can turn off HTTP support to ensure that API requests are encrypted.

-Before you disable HTTP support, make sure you migrate any scripts or proxy configurations that use HTTP to the encrypted API endpoint to prevent broken connections.
+Before you turn off HTTP support, make sure you migrate any scripts or proxy configurations that use HTTP to the encrypted API endpoint to prevent broken connections.

-To disable HTTP support for API endpoints, run:
+To turn off HTTP support for API endpoints, run:

 ```sh
 rladmin cluster config http_support disabled
 ```

-After you disable HTTP support, traffic sent to the unencrypted API endpoint is blocked.
+After you turn off HTTP support, traffic sent to the unencrypted API endpoint is blocked.

 ## HTTP to HTTPS redirection
-Starting with version 6.0.12, the automatic HTTP to HTTPS redirection is disabled.
+Starting with version 6.0.12, you cannot use automatic HTTP to HTTPS redirection.
 To poll metrics from the `metrics_exporter` or to access the admin console, use HTTPS in your request.
 HTTP requests won't be automatically redirected to HTTPS for those services.

-# Nodes on different VLANs
+## Nodes on different VLANs

 Nodes in the same cluster must reside on the same VLAN.
 If you can't
 host the nodes on the same VLAN, then you must open [all ports]({{< relref "/rs/networking/port-configurations.md" >}}) between them.